Johns Hopkins University — Fall 2025

 Week Date Topic / Event

-1 Aug 26 (Tue)Overview & Introduction to Synthesis
+1 Aug 26 (Tue)Overview & Introduction to Machine Programming

 Aug 28 (Thu)Syntax, Semantics, and Bottom-up Inductive Synthesis